British Uganda Programme: The Zionist expedition to East Africa

-In December 1904, the Zionist Organization dispatched a special commission to Uasin Gishu to assess if the conditions were suitable for Jewish settlement.
-The commission was composed of Major Alfred St Hill Gibbons, a British veteran of the Boer War and a well-known explorer; Alfred Kaiser, a Swiss orientalist and advisor for the Northwest Cameroon Company; and Nachum Wilbush, a Zionist engineer.
-Although there were disparities in their final reports, with the climate used to argue for and against the Jewish settlement, the main reason for the rejection of the Plan in 1905 was partly due to the opposition by the former high commissioner of East Africa and the white settlers in the area.
-This led the British to withdraw the offer.
+In December 1904, the Zionist Organization dispatched a special commission to Uasin Gishu to assess whether the region's conditions were suitable for Jewish settlement.
+The commission consisted of Major Alfred St Hill Gibbons, a British veteran of the Boer War and noted explorer; Alfred Kaiser, a Swiss orientalist and advisor to the Northwest Cameroon Company; and Nachum Wilbush, a Zionist engineer.
+Although their final reports differed, particularly whether the climate was suitable, the Plan was ultimately rejected in 1905, largely due to the opposition by the former high commissioner of East Africa and from white settlers in the area.
+As a result, the British withdrew the offer.

 Implications of the offer

-The East Africa plan was a significant turning point in Zionist history.
-Despite its rejection in 1905, the plan paved the way for the emergence of the territorialist ideology and the establishment of the Jewish Territorial Organisation (ITO).
-The ITO emphasized the pressing need to find a solution to the Jewish problem, even if it meant giving up the return to the Land of Israel.
+The Plan was a significant turning point in Zionist history.
+Although it was rejected in 1905, it paved the way for the rise of territorialist ideology and the creation of the Jewish Territorial Organization (ITO).
+The ITO stressed the pressing need to find a solution to condition of European Jewry, even if it meant giving up the return to the Land of Israel.